donejs/donejs/tutorials/contacts.md

 # Contacts

-The application we are going to be going through is a simple contacts application that allows users to add and organize contacts.
+Contacts is a application that allows users to add and organize their friend's contact information.

 This article describes: